Mikro'67

 Mikro'67 is a Bulgarian manufacturing company based in Razgrad, that produces and commercialises basketball backboards, outdoor recreation goods, toys, and scale model vehicles (mainly cars and trucks).

-In 1990 there were 96 toy manufacturers in Bulgaria producers' co-operative societies and factories.
+In 1990 there were 96 toy manufacturers in Bulgaria, including producers' co-operative societies and factories.
 Thirteen of them formed the State Economic Group "ДСО МЛАДОСТ" / "DSO Mladost").
 Nowadays there is only one toy manufacturer left - "МИР"/"MIR" (from the communist era) to "МИКРО" / "MIKRO" a.k.a. "МИКРО'67" / "MIKRO'67" (post-communist era).
 Nowadays both the Mikro and Mikro'67 names are used interchangeably.

 The factory

 In 1952 in one of the workshops of TPK (producers' co-operative society) Metalik differentiated team of workers for toys manufacturing.
 With a great effort and ambition the first toy was handmade - a wind-up chain tractor.
 The production list was growing - trucks, dumpers, diggers, a cannon, a car, a rocket and more.
 The volume of production and the number of the workers were growing; these were factors for the creation of a new independent factory.

 On January 1, 1967, it was established and independent producers' co-operative society for toys manufacturing with chairman Petar Petrov.
 A question then arose - how was the new manufacturer to be named?
 With a number of opinions and suggestions, the most adequate of them was "Peace", because peace means joy and carefree childhood for children all over the world.

 In 1971, the workers moved into a new building.
 Introduction of new technologies had then begun.
 Typical for that time were battery-operated toys - machine guns, telephones, SAU tanks and more.
 The range of toys produced widened.

 On July 1, 1971, the name was changed from "TPK Mir" to "Mir factory" and became a part of DSO Mladost, a part of Committee for Youth and Sport and later a part from the Ministry of Light industry.

 The adoption of new series of Tonka (USA) toys has begun.
 The production list grew up to 40 different toys.
 The unification of parts and products started.
 For the first time, the company expanded out of Bulgaria and began exporting products to Czechoslovakia, Poland, Cuba, Albania, and Jordan.
 Almost 80% of the production was exported.

 On August 1, 1980 the name was changed from "Mir factory" to "Mir Youth factory."
 In 1983, topyl printing, assembling the toy boxes with PVX glue, moulding, and plastic parts metalling.
-A the English company Matchbox's technology for the production of toys using the moulding method was licensed during this time.
-FIve different casts were made and eight more in 1984.
+The English company Matchbox's technology for the production of toys using the moulding method was licensed during this time.
+Five different casts were made and eight more in 1984.

 In 1984 the toys from the MUKPO series were awarded with a gold medal at the International Fair in Plovdiv, Bulgaria.
 The toys from the HOBBY series were evaluated with the highest rank for "K" quality.
 In November 1986 a workers team for the manufacture of ski automates licensed from the West Germany company Marker was formed.